IQSS/dataverse/doc/sphinx-guides/source/developers/testing.rst

   $ ./ec2-create-instance.sh -g main.yml -l log_dir

 Near the beginning and at the end of the ec2-create-instance.sh output you will see instructions for connecting to the instance via SSH.
-If you are actively working on a branch and want to refresh the warfile after each commit, you may wish to call a `redeploy.sh <https://github.com/IQSS/dataverse-ansible/blob/master/templates/redeploy.sh.j2>`_ script placed by the Ansible role, which will do a "git pull" against your branch, build the warfile, deploy the warfile, then restart Payara.
+If you are actively working on a branch and want to refresh the warfile after each commit, you may wish to call a `redeploy.sh <https://github.com/IQSS/dataverse-ansible/blob/master/templates/redeploy.sh.j2>`_ script placed by the Ansible role, which will do a "git pull" against your branch, build the warfile, deploy the warfile, then restart the app server.
 By default this script is written to /tmp/dataverse/redeploy.sh.
 You may invoke the script by appending it to the SSH command in ec2-create's output:

 .. code-block:: bash